ctohunt/ctohunt.com/.github/ISSUE_TEMPLATE/organisation.md

 ---
 name: Organisation
-about: Use this if you are seeking a CTO
+about: Looking for a CTO?
-title: "[Seeking CTO] "
+title: "[Seeking CTO] ORG NAME"
 labels: organisation
 assignees: ''

 ---

-### What's your organisation called?

 ### Website - if you have one.